-Parents in Quran is a subject that is discussed in different verses and surahs.
-God has told us to be good and kind to our parents and to respect them and refrain from causing them trouble.
-In this article on Islam4u, we will take a look at:
+Parents in the Quran is a subject that is discussed in different verses and surahs.
+God has told us to be good and kind to our parents, respect them, and refrain from causing them trouble.
+In this article on Islam4u, we will take a look at the following:

 وَوَصَّيْنَا الْإِنسَانَ بِوَالِدَيْهِ حُسْنًا ۖ وَإِن جَاهَدَاكَ لِتُشْرِكَ بِي مَا لَيْسَ لَكَ بِهِ عِلْمٌ فَلَا تُطِعْهُمَا ۚ إِلَيَّ مَرْجِعُكُمْ فَأُنَبِّئُكُم بِمَا كُنتُمْ تَعْمَلُونَ ﴿8﴾

 We have enjoined man to be good to his parents.
 But if they urge you to ascribe to Me as partner that of which you have no knowledge, then do not obey them.
 To Me will be your return, whereat I will inform you concerning what you used to do.
 1

 However, if one’s parents are righteous, it is necessary to obey them and not disrespect them.

 In the Quran, God emphasizes that the mother’s role in raising children is very prominent.
 Therefore, one should especially be respectful toward one’s mother.
 God says in the Quran:

 وَوَصَّيْنَا الْإِنسَانَ بِوَالِدَيْهِ حَمَلَتْهُ أُمُّهُ وَهْنًا عَلَىٰ وَهْنٍ وَفِصَالُهُ فِي عَامَيْنِ أَنِ اشْكُرْ لِي وَلِوَالِدَيْكَ إِلَيَّ الْمَصِيرُ ﴿14﴾